uctb/One4All-ST/README.md

 # One4All-ST

+This is the official code base of paper 'A Unified Model for Spatio-Temporal Prediction Queries with Arbitrary Modifiable Areal Units' (accepted by ICDE 2024).

 ## Introduction
 **One4All-ST** is a framework that can conduct spatio-temporal prediction for arbitrary modifiable units using only one model.